-I first encountered Information Society with their indie single “Running” on 12″ came out while I was still in college.
-I remember it getting ink in the Billboard dance music column by Brian Chin that I read every week while I was in college, and those costly issues of Billboard were there for the reading.
-Since I was not in club in this period [I know, my loss, eh?]
+I first encountered Information Society with their indie single “Running” came out on 12″ while I was still in college.
+I remember it getting ink in the Billboard dance music column by Brian Chin that I read every week while I was in college and those costly issues of Billboard were there for the reading.
+Since I was not in clubs in this period [I know, my loss, eh?]
 I never heard the track.
 Years passed and Information Society managed to get two singles from their major label debut album into the US top 10.
-Both singles, “What’s On Your Mind [Pure Energy]” and “Walking Away” were in the by-that-point well established freestyle genre.
+Both singles, “What’s On Your Mind [Pure Energy]” and “Walking Away” were in the by-that-point well established Freestyle genre.
 At the time, I could not be bothered by Information Society.
-I had sort of liked Shannon’s “Let The Music Play,” the 800 lb. gorilla of freestyle, in its time, but not enough to actually buy it.
+I had sort of liked Shannon’s “Let The Music Play,” the 800 lb. gorilla of Freestyle, in its time, but not enough to actually buy it.

 <insert 18 year gap…>

-It remained until 2006, when I bought the Cleopatra Records Madonna tribute album [?]
+It remained until 2006, when I bought the Cleopatra Records Madonna tribute album [?!!]
 “Virgin Voices” when I was making my first Heaven 17 BSOG attempt.
-At the time they were signed to Cleopatra in The States, who had release their excellent “Bigger Than America” album here [albeit with a very different cover].
-Like all of their acts, the label liked to put out “tribute albums” during this period with its acts all getting the prod to contribute.
-Heaven 17 turned in a thoroughly bloodless run-through of “holiday” that did nothing for me.
+At the time they were signed to Cleopatra in The States, who had released their excellent “Bigger Than America” album here [albeit with a very different cover].
+The label liked to indulge in the scourge of the 90s…plentiful “tribute albums” during this period, with its acts all getting the prod to contribute.
+Heaven 17 turned in a thoroughly bloodless run-through of “Holiday” that did nothing for me.
 Fortunately, some of the others tracks were actually appealing to me.
 Not the least of which was Information Society’s stab at “Express Yourself.”
-It was not a million miles away from the template that had created “What’s On Your Mind” but nearly 20 years later, it sounded appealing to me for the first time ever.
+It was not a million miles away from the template that had created “What’s On Your Mind” but nearly 20 years later, it sounded very appealing to me for the first time ever.
 I next used my LaLa account [r.i.p.] to obtain a copy of the “Information Society” CD and found it to be a mixed bag.